collm2023/collm2023.github.io/index.markdown

 nav_order: 1
 ---

+# COLLM 2023
+<em> Challenges and Opportunities of Large Language Models in Real-World Machine Learning Applications.
-A Workshop Colocated with ECML-PKDD in Turin, Italy and Online in September, 2023
+A Workshop Colocated with ECML-PKDD in Turin, Italy and Online in September, 2023 </em>

 Large Language Models (LLMs) such as GPT-4 have the potential to revolutionize the way we interact with language-based applications in the real world.
 However, they also